smith-sj/ottr/README.md

 ### Using the ottr UI

-`cd` into the directory where ottr has been inititalized
+`cd` into the directory where ottr has been initialized

 the ottr UI can be accessed by running `ottr`